xuad/docker-lamp/README.md

 ## Debugging FPM
 1. Open PhpStorm-Settings and set debug-port: 9001
 2. Set at browser extension the xdebug-key: docker-xdebug
+3. You became a message to configure server: ServerName and Host is docker-xdebug.
+Port 80

 ## Debugging CLI